dhruvabhavsar/dhruvabhavsar/README.md

 :briefcase: I have 2.5 years of experience working as a System Engineer at Tata Consultancy Services.

-:computer: My main areas of interest are Machine Learning, Computer Vision and Natural Language Processing.
+:computer: My main areas of interest are Machine Learning, Computer Vision, Natural Language Processing and Cloud Computing.

 :email: Contact me: dhruvabhavsar@gmail.com